Helpful Resources for White Plains Residents in Need

 - Slater Center Drop in Center: (M & Thurs 11am-2pm).

 - Administration on Aging: acl.gov.
-Promotes the well being of older individuals by providing services and programs to help them live independently in their homes and communities.
+Promotes the well being of older individuals by providing services & programs that helps them live independently in their homes & communities.

-- Dorot Westchester: Alleviates social isolation and provides concrete services for older adults, aging services, volunteerism inter-generational connections. dorotusa.org/site/PageServer?pagename=westchester_D#.Wd57IEBLXeQ
+- Dorot Westchester: Alleviates social isolation & provides concrete services for older adults, aging services, volunteerism inter-generational connections. dorotusa.org/site/PageServer?pagename=westchester_D#.Wd57IEBLXeQ

 - Coachman Family Center: 123 E Post Rd, (914) 949-1000.